croct-tech/plug-js/docs/quick-start.md

 user's age is greater than 18
 ```

+The example above shows a boolean expression, meaning that the result will be either `true` or `false` depending on
+whether the user is older than 18 or not.

 For developers, CQL serves as an abstraction layer between the application and the underlying personalization infrastructure:

 ```